icon-project/icon-sdk-python/README.md

 Delegates to **icx_sendTransaction** RPC method

 Need to wait for a while after sending the transaction.
-Because it takes time to make a consensus among nodes.
-We recommend 0.3 second at least.
+Because it takes time to create consensus among nodes.
+We recommend 0.3 seconds at least.

 #### Parameters